chhsdata/dataplaybook/3_communicate.md

 >Here are some resources to help you understand **all types of data visualization**, **how to create** them, and **which choices are most appropriate** for your data:
 >  1. **Beginner**: This [article](https://www.qlik.com/us/data-visualization) summarizing general Data Visualization strategies and common methods used in different professions and sectors.
 >  2. **Beginner**: Tableau’s [Data Visualization for Beginners](https://www.tableau.com/learn/articles/data-visualization): a Definition & Learning Guide with helpful examples
->  3. Beginner: This Step-by-Step Guide to Data Visualization and Design written for beginners
+>  3. **Beginner:** This Step-by-Step Guide to Data Visualization and Design written for beginners
 >  4. **Beginner-Intermediate**: Kaggle’s [Data Visualization Course](https://www.kaggle.com/learn/data-visualization) teaches you how to implement some more basic, powerful data visualization techniques (line charts, scatter plots, and distributions) and how to choose the right one.
 >  5. **Intermediate-Advanced**: The [Data Visualization Catalogue](https://datavizcatalogue.com/search.html) has a comprehensive list of charts that are separated by what data visualization function they employ.
->.
-6. **All levels**: Coursera often has free online [Data Visualization Courses](https://www.coursera.org/search?query=data&nbsp;visualization&) — check to see if one is available!
+> 6. **All levels**: Coursera often has free online [Data Visualization Courses](https://www.coursera.org/search?query=data&nbsp;visualization&) — check to see if one is available!

 ___